moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_processingprocess.md

 ## Routing
 Using the JSON API, you can create and update information about Routings, query lists of Routings, and query individual Routings.
-Routings positions can be managed both as part of a separate Routing, and separately - using special resources for managing Routings positions.
+Routings items can be managed both as part of a separate Routing, and separately using special resources for managing Routings items.
 The entity code for Routings as part of the JSON API is the **processingprocess** keyword.
 Learn more about [Routings](https://kladana.zendesk.com/hc/en-us/articles/8082376915857-Production-Operations-and-Routings#2).

 ### Routings